jasper-zanjani/devops/docs/Cloud/Azure/rbac.md

-# Azure IAM
+# RBAC

-Access to Azure resources is governed by **role-Based Access Controls (RBAC)** are supported only by Azure Portal and the ARM APIs.
+Access to Azure resources is governed by **Role-Based Access Controls** (RBAC) are supported only by Azure Portal and the ARM APIs.
 RBAC is configured by selecting a **role** and associating it with a **security principal**, such as a user, group, or service identity.
 Child reosurces inherit the roles of their parents ("role inheritance").